 A dialectic- and rhetoric-level program for ages 12 through graduation that offers more than a complete middle school and high school curriculum through six seminars.
-Challenge ultimately develops thinking, speaking, and writing skills across the subjects of math, Latin, literature, logic, science, economics, history, philosophy, and theology; meets weekly for 30 weeks; what students call their coursework as in, “Mom, this is a real challenge!”
+Challenge ultimately develops thinking, speaking, and writing skills across the subjects of math, Latin, literature, logic, science, economics, history, philosophy, and theology.
+Challenge meets weekly for 30 weeks.
+Challenge is also what some students call their coursework as in "Mom, this is a real challenge!"

 An experienced homeschooling parent who agrees to be the “leading learner” for a Challenge program, which consists of up to 12 students who meet weekly for 30 weeks.
 The Challenge Director is responsible for leading group discussions and activities as well as providing accountability and support.
 Challenge Directors are sometimes also called “tutors” or “mentors.”
 Parents are the “teachers” and are responsible for grading.

-An acronym for Consulting and Integrated Resources in Classical Education, a leading provider of inspiration, information, and insight to classical educators as well as the publisher of The Lost Tools of Writing program, used in Challenges A and B
+An acronym for Center for Independent Research on Classical Education , a leading provider of inspiration, information, and insight to classical educators as well as the publisher of The Lost Tools of Writing program, used in Challenges A and B

 Common Topics of Invention